Joblivion/Gossiping_iguana/README.md

 - [ ] achieve basic chatting on stdin/stdout
     - [x] understand the theory behind sockets
-    - [ ] send msg once inn both directions
+    - [ ] send msg once in both directions
     - [ ] use a server as a mediator

 ## Level 2 - create a database